 It is here assumed that the reader have a basic knowledge of hdl_designer.
-The experience in the hdl designer intro in the tutorial of this course should be sufficient, available on the course material page on the web.
+The experience gained from the hdl designer intro in the tutorial of this course should be sufficient.
+The tutorial is available on the course material page on the web.

-To enable one group working together on the same design, we prepared the setup.
+To enable one group working together on the same design, we prepared the computer setup.
 Follow the steps below to start the tool start and get the file permissions set correctly.